hermannhueck/MusicService/README.md

 - RESTful Web service implementation with Akka-HTTP in Scala (not yet implemented)

 The "Clients" subdirectory contains different implementions of the MusicService REST clients.
-Currently there is only one implementation written with Play in Scala.
-But I've some ideas for future implementations.
+Currently there are three implementations.

 - Web App in Play using the web service client library of Play (implemented)
+- Single Page Web App in HTML5, CSS and JavaScript using AngularJS and Bootstrap accessing the web service in JavaScript (implemented)
+- Hybrid Mobile App in HTML5, CSS and JavaScript using Ionic, AngularJS and Cordova accessing the web service in JavaScript (implemented)

+But I've ideas for some more.

-- Web App in Play using the web service client library of Akka-HTTP (not yet implemented)
+- Web App in Play using the web service client library of Akka-HTTP (not implemented)
-- Web App in Play using Retrofit (with RxScala) as web service client library (not yet implemented)
+- Web App in Play using Retrofit (with RxScala) as web service client library (not implemented)
-- Single Page Web App in HTML5, CSS and JavaScript accessing the web service in JavaScript (not yet implemented)
-- Android App using Retrofit (with RxJava) as web service client library (not yet implemented)
+- Android App using Retrofit (with RxJava) as web service client library (not implemented)

 Work is in progress.
 I'll add bug fixes, improvements, refactorings and more projects depending on the time I can spare to implement them.